VanDung-dev/HieraChain-Consensus/README.md

 HieraChain Consensus is a high-performance, Rust-based blockchain consensus library designed for enterprise and consortium blockchain applications.
 It provides multiple consensus mechanisms, cryptographic security, error mitigation, and seamless Python integration through PyO3 bindings.

-This repository contains the consensus component of [HieraChain](https://github.com/VanDung-dev/HieraChain).
+This repository contains the consensus component of the HieraChain ecosystem.

 ## Features